There’s a specific kind of panic that sends you to search.

 Each scenario answers the obvious question—but it also answers the one underneath it: How do I make a move I can live with?

-Treat quitting like an acquisition decision: you don’t buy the next chapter with hope.
+There's a version of quitting that's courageous.
+There's also a version that's just desperation dressed up as identity.
+The CEO move is not "stay" or "go."
+It's protect downside while preserving optionality.
+Treat quitting like an acquisition decision: you don't buy the next chapter with hope.
 You finance it with runway and career capital.

 Cash reserves (months of expenses)